philnash/typescript-express-demo/README.md

 - Under `GitHub Actions`, click `Follow the tutorial`.
 - Create a `SONAR_TOKEN` in your GitHub repository settings then click `Continue`.
 - To the question "What option best describes your build?", select `Other`.
-- Update the `.github/workflow/python-app.yml` file to include the SonarCloud scan.
+- Update the `.github/workflow/test.yml` file to include the SonarCloud scan.
 For simplicity, the final file should look like this:

 ```
-# This workflow will install Python dependencies, run tests and lint with a single version of Python
-# For more information see: https://help.github.com/actions/language-and-framework-guides/using-python-with-github-actions

-name: Python application
+name: Node.js application

 on:
   push: